Where to Eat in Chinatown NY: 10 best restaurants

 Famous dumplings at Shanghai 21| ©Julianna.T

-Don't be surprised if you walk down Mott Street and find a long line of people waiting to get into this restaurant, because Shanghai 21 is one of the best in Chinatown for both the taste and the presentation of the dishes.
+Don’t be surprised if, while walking down Mott Street, you come across a very long line of people waiting to get into this restaurant, because Shanghai 21 is one of the best in Chinatown, both for the flavor and the presentation of its dishes.

-Don't be discouraged by the line because the staff is fast.
-The wait will be worth it when you have their famous dumplings in front of you, you will forget everything!
-The menu is quite extensive and they have a wide variety of dishes such as spicy chicken, fried noodles, Shanghai-style spring rolls or fried rice with beef, among many others.
+Don’t let the line discourage you because the staff serves quickly.
+The wait will be worth it when you have their famous dumplings right in front of you.
+You’ll forget all about the wait!
+The menu is quite extensive and features a wide variety of dishes such as spicy chicken, fried noodles, Shanghai-style spring rolls, or fried rice with beef, among many others.

-The quality of the dishes is very good and the portions are plentiful, so during your visit to Chinatown I recommend you to include the Shanghai 21 restaurant in your route through Chinatown, you will not regret it!
+The quality of the dishes is excellent and the portions are generous, so during your visit to Chinatown, I recommend including the Shanghai 21 restaurant on your Chinatown itinerary.
+You won’t regret it!

 • Recommended dish: Pork dumplings.